 Ways to help reduce ozone pollution:

-- Try to drive less by carpooling, walking or riding your bike, or using alternative transportation.
+- Drive less by walking, riding your bike, or using alternative transportation.

-- Reduce idling - turn off your engine if you expect to be stopped for more than 30 seconds (except in traffic).
+- Reduce idling - turn off your engine if you expect to be stopped for long periods of time (except in traffic).

 - Keep to the speed limit.
 It saves gas and reduces emissions.

 - Keep your vehicle tuned up and your tires properly inflated.
 Both help save gasoline and improve air quality, as well as make your car safer.

 - Learn more